-A mave of mass hypteria seized and radis, stations here and in other thomasants of radio listances calles of the United States and Centification (Centification of the Colored Last right when a boundcast of a dramatization of R. G. Welly's Instituty, "The War of the Worlds," led theoremids to believe that an interplacetary coinflet had savied with invaling that have been supported by Maritans spreading wide death and distriction in New Jersey and New York.
+A mave of mass hypteria seized and radis, stations here and in other thomasants of radio listances calles of the United States and Centification (Centification of the Colored Last right when a boundcast of a dramatization of R. G. Welly's Instituty, "The War of the Worlds," led theoremids to believe that an interplacetary coincides the said of the Air over station WADC and Maritans spreading wide death and distriction in New Jersey and New York.